raulpg1/raspberry_video_surveillance/README.md

-# raspberry_video_surveillance
-Code for Raspberry Pi 3b with python and USB cam for video surveillance
+# Python code for Raspberry Pi 3 b with OpenCV for video surveillance with an USB camera.

-I have used OpenCV library to create and delete videos.
+I have used OpenCV library to create the videos.

-I have used a 32Gb SD card, for this reason, the live time of the videos is 1 day.
+I have used a 32Gb SD card, for this reason, the life time of the videos is only 1 day.

 I didn't execute this code for more than 1 day so, be careful with high temperature of CPU.